avenwu/avenwu.github.io/about.md

 {% include JB/setup %}

 ## Who
-Mobile engineer focused mainly on Android application develop.
-Once worked at Yasofon, [Babytree][1], [Jikexueyuan][2]
+I work as a senior DPE at [58][1], focused mainly on mobile development.

 All stuff here express myself which has nothing to do with my employer;

 ---
-I'v made some projects in my spare time as you can see as below;
+I'v also made some projects in spare time as you can see listed below;
-Feel free to take a look, it'll be appreciated with any star/fork/follow.
+Feel free to take a look, it'll be appreciated for your any star/fork/follow.

 ## YoYo Github（2016~）
 [http://avenwu.net/yoyo](http://avenwu.net/yoyo)